llbit/chunky-docs/docs/skymaps.md

 HDR Skymaps
 -----------

-HDR skymaps have the advantage that they can be used to provide most of the light for a scene.
-HDR skymap support is coming to Chunky shortly.
+HDR skymaps have the advantage that they can be used to provide realistic outdoor lighting for a scene.
-If HDR is not required, it is possible to convert them to regular JPEG images.

-Most of sites provide paid-for skymaps, but most of them have a few free samples available:
+Most of these sites provide paid-for skymaps, but many of them have a few free samples available:

 * [CGSkies][2]